 Do you want a traditional university degree, but would like to start earning a salary now?
 Do you have a strong work ethic and can be disciplined with your study?
 Do you want to start your technology career with a leading employer?

-If you answered yes to any of these questions then this new and exciting degree could be right for you.
+If you answered yes to any of these questions then this new and exciting degree apprenticeship with PwC could be right for you.
 This four-year programme, designed in partnership with PwC will allow you receive an outstanding education from one of the UK's top ten Computer Science departments, whilst also gaining work experience with PwC's Tech teams during placements.

 On these placements you will get to work with some of the biggest brands in the world, and the work itself can often be front page news.
 You will spend your first and second year at University, undertaking placements at PwC outside of term-time and your whole third year will be spent working at PwC, before you return to University for your fourth year.

 You will experience university life and study alongside work experience and skills training.

 - Work experience with a leading organisation: You will be employed full-time by PwC and earn a competitive salary.